-Typically the final product you purchase has passed through a long chain of producers, manufacturers, distributors and retailers who have all participated in its production, delivery and sale.
-It can be very difficult to track a component of an end product back to a particular producer, for example cotton in a T-shirt back to a particular cotton farm.
+Most products pass through a long chain of producers, manufacturers, distributors and retailers before they get to you.
+It can be very difficult to track a product’s component back to a particular producer, for example cotton in a t-shirt back to a particular cotton farm.

-Companies have a moral responsibility of ensuring that no slavery has been used in producing the products they sell.
-This should apply not only to goods produced in their own factories but also to their suppliers, and suppliers of their suppliers, all the way down the supply chain.
+Companies have a responsibility to ensure no slavery has been used in production of the goods they sell.
+This applies not only to goods produced in their own factories but also to their suppliers, and suppliers of their suppliers, all the way down the supply chain.

 Learn more about slavery